A study on the conditioning of finite element equations with arbitrary anisotropic meshes via a density function approach: Introduction

 \section{Introduction}

 Mesh adaptation is a common tool for use in the numerical solution of partial differential equations (PDEs) to enhance computational efficiency.
 It often results in nonuniform meshes whose elements vary significantly in size and shape from place to place on the physical domain.
 Nonuniform meshes could lead to ill-conditioned linear systems and their solution may deteriorate the efficiency of the entire computation.
 It is thus important in practice as well as in theory to understand how mesh nonuniformity affects the conditioning of linear systems resulting from discretization of PDEs on nonuniform meshes.

-The issue has been studied by a number of researchers mostly for the linear finite element approximation of the Laplace operator or a general diffusion operator; e.g.,\ see~\cite{Fried73, Wathen87, BanSco89, She02, DuWaZh09, KaHuXu12}.
-More specifically, sharp estimates are available for the largest eigenvalue of the stiffness matrix~\cite{Fried73, She02, DuWaZh09,KaHuXu12}.
-Indeed, the largest eigenvalue is bounded by a multiple (with a constant depending on mesh connectivity) of the maximum of the largest eigenvalue of the local stiffness matrices.
-Moreover, the largest diagonal entry of the stiffness matrix is a good estimate for the largest eigenvalue~\cite{KaHuXu12}: it is tight within a factor of $d+1$ for any mesh, where $d$ is the dimension of the physical domain.
+The issue has been studied by a number of researchers mostly for the linear finite element approximation of the Laplace operator or a general diffusion operator by developing bounds on the extremal eigenvalues on the resultant stiffness matrix, e.g.,\ see~\cite{Fri73, Wat87, BanSco89, Shewch02, DuWanZhu09, KamHuaXu13} for second-order elliptic PDEs or~\cite{AinMcLTra99, AinMcLTra00, GraMcL06} for a more general setting of elliptic bilinear forms on Sobolev spaces of real index $m \in [-1,1]$.

+The estimation of the largest eigenvalue is well understood and it is easy to show that the largest eigenvalue is bounded by a multiple (with a constant depending on mesh connectivity) of the maximum of the largest eigenvalues of the local stiffness matrices~\cite{Fri73}.
+Moreover, the largest diagonal entry of the stiffness matrix is a good estimate for the largest eigenvalue: it is tight within a factor of at most $d+1$ for any mesh, where $d$ is the dimension of the physical domain~\cite{KamHuaXu13}.
+Sharp estimates in terms of mesh geometry are available for both isotropic~\cite{AinMcLTra99, Shewch02, DuWanZhu09, GraMcL06} and anisotropic~\cite{KamHuaXu13} diffusion.